Detail of Mural Painting

 Welcome

-Eliezer Margolis is a psychologist who maintained an independent practice in Evanston, Illinois, from October 1,1992 to July 1, 2013.
-He specialized in bringing a collaborative, existential psychotherapeutic approach to the struggles of adults who deal with chronic and/or serious medical illness, trauma, physical disability, sexual difficulty, or death and dying.
-He utilized his subspecialty training and clinical experience in working with people (and their families) who have “different” central nervous systems due to brain injury or other neurological problems.
-Although his independent practice of clinical psychology closed in July of 2013, Eliezer continues to work on a long-term project to develop a consilient narrative that accounts for the defining features and limits of humanness.
+Eliezer Margolis is a rehabilitation psychologist who maintained an independent practice in Evanston, Illinois, from October 1,1992 to July 1, 2013.
+He specialized in bringing a collaborative, existential psychotherapeutic approach to the struggles of adults who were dealing with chronic and/or serious medical illness, trauma, physical disability, sexual difficulty, or death and dying.
+He utilized his subspecialty training and clinical experience in working with people (and their families) who had “different” central nervous systems due to brain injury or other neurological problems.